-I tried something a bit different with the voting on which country I’ll move to next this time around, and I’m glad I did.
+I tried something different for the voting on which country I’ll move to next this time around, and I’m glad I did.

 This resulted in thousands of votes from people living all over the world and a huge diversity in the countries people were voting for.